alphagov/govuk-design-system/src/patterns/question-pages/index.md

 Some users do not trust browser back buttons when they’re entering data.

-Always include a [back link](/components/back-link/) at the top of question pages to reassure them it’s possible to go back and change previous answers.
+Always include a [Back link component](/components/back-link/) at the top of question pages to reassure them it’s possible to go back and change previous answers.

 However, do not break the browser back button.
 Make sure it takes users to the previous page they were on, in the state they last saw it.